 Yet amazingly the book is not about Michigan.
 Who’d have thunk it?
 The book is very entertaining as he relates his relationship with the Raimi family, which includes mom and pop Raimi plus Ted and Owen as well as Sam.

-He also talks about filming all those Super 8 films in high school and their timorous expedition into “real” film making; or filming in 16mm and getting it blown up to the requisite 35mm.
+He also talks about filming all those Super 8 films in high school.
+Their timorous expedition into “real” film making.
+He tells about filming in 16mm and getting it blown up to the requisite 35mm.

-Mr Campbell takes us on a ride on the ‘B’ side of the street and explains as humorously as possible about what it takes to be a ‘B’ movie actor and find your self a star as a result.
-This is a man who has made more independent movies than Carter’s got little pills and he’s only just able to make a living at it.
+Mr Campbell takes us on a ride on the ‘B’ side of the street.
+He explains as humorously as possible about what it takes to be a ‘B’ movie actor.
+And then to find yourself a star as a result.
+This is a man who has made more independent movies than Carter’s got little pills.
+Bruce says that he’s only just able to make a living at it.

 *At least, that’s his story and I don’t know, call me a sucker; but damn it, I believe him.*

-The book has been “shot-gunned” with pictures throughout (not stuck in the middle like all those “other” phoney-baloney “star” books) and there are a lot of the young folks who started out on the entertainment road with Bruce.
+The book is “shot-gunned” with pictures throughout.
+They aren’t stuck in the middle like all those “other” phoney-baloney “star” books.
+The pics show that a lot of the young folks started out on the entertainment road with Bruce.

 Who knew?